Uvira

-Uvira is a city strategically located in the South Kivu Province of the eastern region of the Democratic Republic of the Congo.
+Uvira is a city strategically located in the South Kivu province of the eastern region of the Democratic Republic of the Congo.
 Covering approximately 207 square kilometers and with an estimated population of 726,000 as of 2024, it borders Bafuliru Chiefdom and Ruzizi Plain Chiefdom to the north, Bavira Chiefdom to the south, and Lake Tanganyika and the Ruzizi River to the east.
 These rivers form natural boundaries between the DRC and Burundi.
 Located in the Ruzizi Plain at a low altitude, the city lies between Burundi's Congo-Nile ridge and the Mitumba mountains.

 Uvira is the central hub of the surrounding Uvira Territory, with an economy anchored in trade, fishing, agriculture, and livestock farming, while the port of Kalundu provides regional transport routes across Lake Tanganyika, connecting the city with Kalemie, Kigoma, Mpulungu, and Bujumbura.
-The city is also an important religious center, serving as the episcopal seat of the Roman Catholic Diocese of Uvira, which is a suffragan of the Archdiocese of Bukavu.
+The city is also an important religious center and served as the episcopal seat of the Roman Catholic Diocese of Uvira, which is a suffragan of the Archdiocese of Bukavu.

 Uvira has historically been shaped by waves of migration, Arab-Swahili commercial expansion, and Belgian colonial administration.
 From the early 1900s, it became a strategic garrison of the Congo Free State, serving as a northernmost entry point from the Indian Ocean via Lake Tanganyika and a base for monitoring German East Africa positions in Ruanda-Urundi and Tanzania mainland.
 It hosted up to 1,800 troops under Inspector Paul Costermans and became the site of a war council on 17 October 1900, which established the Ruzizi-Kivu Territory with Uvira as its headquarters.
 By a ministerial decree of 11 September 1911, Uvira became the seat of the Kivu Zone of the Stanleyville District; when Kivu was elevated to district status on 3 November 1913, Uvira briefly served as the district capital until the seat was moved to Rutshuru in 1914.
 It later gained city status through a presidential decree in 2018, making it the second officially recognized city in South Kivu after Bukavu.
 Administratively, Uvira is subdivided into three communes: Kalundu, Mulongwe, and Kagando, and is home to a blend of ethnic diversity, dominated by the Fuliiru, Vira, and Bembe, alongside significant expatriate populations from neighboring and overseas countries.
 The city has also been significantly impacted by long-term conflict and frequent population displacements, which have affected the city and surrounding regions for nearly four decades.